Legal & Regulatory

 BDO LLP, a UK Limited Liability Partnership registered in England and Wales under number OC305127, is a member of BDO International Limited, a UK company limited by guarantee, and forms part of the BDO network of independent member firms.
 A list of members' names is open to inspection at our registered office, 55 Baker Street, London W1U 7EU.

-BDO Services Limited, a wholly owned subsidiary of BDO LLP is authorised and regulated by the Institute of Chartered Accountants of England and Wales ("ICAEW") under registration number C006435312.
-BDO LLP Limited, a wholly owned subsidiary of BDO LLP is authorised and regulated by the Institute of Chartered Accountants of England and Wales ("ICAEW") under registration number C006462248.
+BDO Services Limited, a wholly owned subsidiary of BDO LLP is authorised and regulated by the Institute of Chartered Accountants in England and Wales ("ICAEW") under registration number C006435312.
+BDO LLP Limited, a wholly owned subsidiary of BDO LLP is authorised and regulated by the Institute of Chartered Accountants in England and Wales ("ICAEW") under registration number C006462248.
 Both companies are also subject to the ICAEW Code of Ethics.

 We can be contacted using the "Contact us" page on our website, by telephoning our registered address on 020 7486 5888, by writing to our registered address above or by emailing any of our people.